-Caregivers are essential to keeping children safe in the State of Oregon.
-On a daily basis they provide the care and support necessary for children served by child welfare.
-If you are interested in becoming a foster parent you must complete initial training, Foundations.
+Caregivers are essential to keeping children safe.
+On a daily basis they provide the care and support necessary for children served by the State of Oregon's child welfare system.
+If you are interested in becoming a foster parent, you must first complete the initial training - Foundations of Fostering and Adopting.
 Foundations training is hosted in person by each branch, click here to find your local contact.

-PSU’s Caregiver Training Program, accessible here, offers opportunities for ongoing training that helps foster parents, relative care providers, and adoptive parents, meet their continuing education requirements.
 To maintain certification and enhance their ability to care for children in state custody, caregivers must complete 30 hours of education every two years.
+PSU’s Caregiver Training Program, accessible on this page, offers opportunities for ongoing training that helps foster parents, relative care providers, and adoptive parents to meet their continuing education requirements.
 Training is provided statewide both in the classroom and by distance delivery with a variety of topics available.